 When should I expect an answer if I am granted permission to submit an Appeal?

-Because of the volume of applications received, the Admissions Committee cannot guarantee that your appeal will be reviewed in time for the academic term to which you applied.
-If the Committee cannot review your appeal in time for the term to which you applied, then your appeal will be reviewed in time for the succeeding term.
+Because of the volume of applications received, the Admissions Committee cannot guarantee that your appeal will be reviewed in time for the academic term to which you originally applied.
+If the Committee cannot review your appeal in time for the term to which you originally applied, then your appeal will be reviewed in time for the succeeding term.
 Thus, it may be several months before you receive a decision on your appeal.

 What if I have further questions after submitting the appeal?